 export default SaveButton

-It is quite clear that you can’t reuse the above button in multiple places as this button component contains a side-effect (doAPICall()) inside it.
+It is quite clear that you can’t reuse the above button in multiple places as this button component contains a side-effect (doAPICall()

 To make this component reusable, first, you will have to extract out the side-effect and pass that as a prop to the button component like the following: